 Being a freelance tutor and feeling in charge of my working day is something I love most of all!
 It also means I can walk our dogs in the mornings rather than paying someone else to do it for me.

-I now have a private practice, Spotty Dog Tutoring, and my sh-office is in our garden, a minute's walk from Brighton Station.
+I now have a private practice - Spotty Dog Tutoring - and teach out of my garden office in central Brighton, literally a minute's walk from Brighton Station.
 I have everything to hand and it really is an aladdin's cave of educational fun!!